shwina/still-magic/_en/ghp.md

 | gurrath     | Oncherpestes fodrhami |
 ```

--   Columns don't have to line up, but it's easier to read if you do
+The columns don't have to line up,
+but the table source easier to read if we do,
-    -   So you'll spend far more time than you should using a supercomputer to indent with spaces
+which means we'll spend far more time than we should using a supercomputer to indent with spaces.
+Alternatively,
--   Or use something like the [Tables Generator][tables-generator]
+we can use something like the [Tables Generator][tables-generator]
-    -   Yes, you are using a WYSIWYG program to create 1970s-era text to be translated back into what you drew
+to create the layout we need.
+And if you want to merge rows or columns,
--   This is the point where it's often simpler to just write HTML
+it's much simpler simply to write HTML.

 ## How Can I Publish Simple Web Pages Using GitHub? {#s:ghp-ghp}